 Early History of the Hanames family

 This web page shows only a small excerpt of our Hanames research.
-Another 143 words (10 lines of text) covering the years 1667, 1559, 1547, 1554 and are included under the topic Early Hanames History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1667, 1589, 1594, 1795, 1559, 1547, 1554, 1656, 1654, 1656 and are included under the topic Early Hanames History in all our PDF Extended History products and printed products wherever possible.

 Hanames Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Hanham, Hannam, Haname, Hannan, Hannem, Hanhams, Hannams, Hanam, Hanams, Hannum and many more.

 Early Notables of the Hanames family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early Hanames Notables in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) are included under the topic Early Hanames Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hanames family to Ireland

 Some of the Hanames family moved to Ireland, but this topic is not covered in this excerpt.

-Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.